 For Scientists: Come connect with those who can use your expertise and learn innovative ways to communicate your insights to those who have them wherewithal to take action on what you know.
 Find ways to get your science used to create safer communities.

-The day will feature a keynote by Dr. Marcia McNutt, the President of the National Academies of Science, a plenary panel on harnessing science featuring national experts, and Dr. Jones in conversation with Mary Nichols, Chair of the CA Air Resources Board.
+The day will feature an opening keynote by Dr. Marcia McNutt, the President of the National Academy of Sciences; a plenary panel on harnessing science featuring national experts including AGU’s Dr. Raj Pandya, Fran Pavley, former State Senator and Legislative Outreach Director of the USC Schwarzenegger, and Google’s Cyd Brandvein; and a closing address from Dr. Lucy Jones one what makes a “big one.”
 The symposium will also feature three concurrent sessions, as follows, of which attendees will be able to attend two:

 “The Science of Risk Management & Business Resilience”